riletan/promptz/memory-bank/productContext.md

 ## Success Indicators

 - **User Growth**: Increasing number of registered users
-- **Content Growth**: Growing library of high-quality prompts
+- **Content Growth**: Growing library of high-quality prompts and project rules
-- **Engagement**: Active favoriting, sharing, and usage of prompts
+- **Engagement**: Active favoriting, sharing, and usage of content
-- **Retention**: Users returning to find and create new prompts
+- **Retention**: Users returning to find and create new content
 - **Quality**: Positive feedback on prompt effectiveness
+- **Popularity**: High copy and star counts for valuable content

 ## Future Vision

-Promptz aims to become the definitive platform for AI prompt engineering, fostering a community of practice that advances the field.
+Promptz aims to become the definitive platform for AI prompt engineering and project rules, fostering a community of practice that advances the field.
 As AI capabilities evolve, Promptz will adapt to support new models, use cases, and prompt engineering techniques.
+The platform will continue to expand its support for development best practices through project rules and other features that help teams build better software.